tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

-Welcome students to the second day of thw deep learning unit!
+Welcome students to the second day of the deep learning unit!
 Open the lesson slides and move to the _Hello Deep Learning!_ slide and highlight the following:

 * Today we will dive into constructing deep learning models with real-world data.

 * Generally speaking, deep learning models are neural networks with more than one hidden layer.

-* Deep neural networks are much more effective than traditional machine learning approaches at discovering non-linear relationships amongst data, and thus are often the best-performing choice for complex or unstructured data like images, text, and voice.
+* Deep neural networks are much more effective than traditional machine learning approaches at discovering non-linear relationships amongst data and thus are often the best-performing choice for complex or unstructured data like images, text, and voice.

-Comment to students, that deep neural networks allow to create computational models composed of multiple layers that are able to learn representations of data with multiple levels of abstraction.
+Explain to students that deep neural networks allow creating computational models composed of multiple layers that can learn representations of data with multiple levels of abstraction.

-* For example, in image recognition, each layer is able to identify different features of an input image to decide what is it about.
+* For example, in image recognition, each layer can identify different features of an input image to decide what is it about.

-Comment to students, that deep neural networks are fun!
-Open the [Quick, Drawn! web application](https://quickdraw.withgoogle.com) in you browser and slack out the URL to students, explain students that you are going to play a Pictionary like game using the power of deep learning.
+Explain to students that deep neural networks are fun!
+Open the [Quick, Drawn! web application](https://quickdraw.withgoogle.com) in your browser and slack out the URL to students.
+Explain to students that they are going to play a Pictionary-like game using the power of deep learning.

-* The Quick, Draw! application is able to identify an image from a trace.
+* The Quick, Draw! application can identify an image from a trace.

-* The game ask you to draw something in less than 20 seconds, an the deep learning algorithm start predicting what you trace could be.
+* The game asks you to draw something in less than 20 seconds while the deep learning algorithm tries to guess what the trace could be.

   ![Quick,Draw! demo](Images/quick-draw.gif)

-Draw a couple of traces in the game, and tell students that this is an example of the power of neural networks in real time, despite this is a game for fun, these kind of applications could be also used for signatures recognition in banking checks or hand writing text in historic documents.
+Draw a couple of traces in the game, and tell students that this is an example of the power of neural networks in real-time, despite this is a game for fun, these kinds of applications could also be used for signatures recognition in banking checks or handwriting text in historical documents.

 Ask if there are any questions before moving on.